bitcoin-nfts/ordinals/README.md

 # Ordinals

-A place to track ideas, implementations, and more related to the Stacks ecosystem.
+A place to track ideas, implementations, and more related to the Bitcoin NFTs working group.